njust-winchy/review_quality/README.md

 >Bharti, P.K., Ghosal, T., Agarwal, M., Ekbal, A. (2022).
 BetterPR: A Dataset for Estimating the Constructiveness of Peer Review Comments.
 In: Silvello, G., et al. Linking Theory and Practice of Digital Libraries.
 TPDL 2022.
 Lecture Notes in Computer Science, vol 13541.
 Springer, Cham. https://doi.org/10.1007/978-3-031-16802-4_53<br>

 ## Citation
 Please cite the following paper if you use this code and dataset in your work.
+Wu